Design of the monodomain model by artificial neural networks: Parabolic maximal regularity

 where $(v_2,w_2)$ is the solution of system~\eqref{syslin}, with $F = f_v - \mu_v(v_1,w_1)$ and $G = f_w - \mu_w(v_1,w_1)$ as right-and-sides.
 Define the following closed set

 where the constant $C$ is the one which appears in estimate~\eqref{est-lin}, and

-Using~\eqref{est-lin} of Proposition~\ref{prop-lin}, combined with Lemma~\ref{lemma-mu}, by choosing $T$ small enough, one can make $\mathcal{B}_T$ invariant under $\mathcal{K}$, and make $\mathcal{K}$ a contraction in $\mathcal{B}_T$.
+Using~\eqref{est-lin} of Proposition~\ref{prop-lin}, combined with Lemma~\ref{lemma-mu}, by choosing $T$ small enough, namely one can guarantee that $\mathcal{B}_T$ invariant under $\mathcal{K}$, and that $\mathcal{K}$ is a contraction on $\mathcal{B}_T$.
 Thus $\mathcal{K}$ admits a unique fixed point, namely a unique solution of system~\eqref{sysgeneral}.
 By a classical continuation argument, there exists a maximal $T_0$. \end{proof}